-Our next sort is called Bubble Sort.
+Our next sorting algorithm is called Bubble Sort.
 Bubble Sort is often taught to novice programmers in introductory computer science courses.
 This is unfortunate, because Bubble Sort has no redeeming features whatsoever.
 It is a relatively slow sort, it is no easier to understand than Insertion Sort, it does not correspond to any intuitive counterpart in "everyday" use, and it has a poor best-case running time.
-However, Bubble Sort serves as the basis for a better sort that will be presented in Section 7.2.3.
+However, Bubble Sort can serve as the inspiration for a better sorting algorithm that will be presented in Section 7.2.3.